Loading Events

 Panelists:

-Fiona McCaughan, RN, Associate Chief Nursing Officer for Inpatient Psychiatry, Cambridge Health Alliance
+• Fiona McCaughan, DNP, MS, MBA, RN, NE-BC, Associate Chief Nursing Officer for Inpatient Psychiatry, Cambridge Health Alliance

-Presentation on strategies to improve workforce wellness and prevent provider burnout, resources for staff
+Presentation on strategies to improve workforce wellbeing and prevent provider burnout, resources for staff

-Christi Barney, Vice President, Quality & Patient Safety & Chief Health Equity Officer, Emerson Health
+Christi Barney, MSN, RN, Vice President, Quality and Patient Safety, Chief Health Equity Officer, Emerson Health

 Overview presentation from the TJC followed by discussion on best practices for risk assessment and mitigation; patient management, and safety surveyors’ risk

-James Kendig, MS, Field Director, Surveyor Management and Support, Division of Accreditation & Certification Operations, The Joint Commission
+• James Kendig, MS, CHSP, HEM, Field Director, Surveyor Management and Support, Division of Accreditation & Certification Operations, The Joint Commission

 Cancellation Policy (for in-person events only): Full refunds will be recognized when cancellations occur at least 5 business days prior to an in-person event.
 Any cancellation notices received after this time will result in $50 administrative fee.
 To avoid this penalty, you may send someone in your place by forwarding their full name, title and email address to the Director of Healthcare Education, Amy Smalarz at asmalarz@mhalink.org.
 No shows will be responsible for payment in full.